Key takeaways

 Bottom line

 If you're trying to lose weight, you’ve probably considered weight loss supplements.
-The truth is, while no supplement will lead to dramatic weight loss on its own, some can help support your efforts —especially when combined with diet, exercise, and other healthy habits.
+The truth is, no supplement will lead to dramatic weight loss on its own.
+But, some can help support your efforts — especially when combined with diet, exercise, and other healthy habits.

 Supplements aren’t magic pills.
-At best, they can help you shed a few extra pounds or support a healthy metabolism, but they won’t replace a balanced diet or regular exercise.
+At best, they can help you shed a few extra pounds or support a healthy metabolism.
+They won’t replace a balanced diet or regular exercise.

 Research-backed ingredients are your best bet.
 Protein, fiber, magnesium, caffeine, green tea extract, and berberine have the most evidence supporting their effectiveness.

 Third-party testing matters.
-Look for certifications like NSF or USP to make sure the product actually contains what’s on the label and is free from harmful additives.
+Look for certifications like NSF or USP.
+This way, you know it’s been tested, actually contains what’s on the label, and is free from harmful additives.

 More is not always better.
-Taking excessive doses, especially of caffeine, can lead to unpleasant or dangerous side effects.
+Taking excessive doses of any supplement, especially caffeine, can lead to unpleasant or dangerous side effects.

 Talk to a healthcare provider before you start.
-This is especially important if you have underlying health conditions or take medications, as a provider can help you figure out what’s safe and can help you meet your goals.
+This is especially important if you have underlying health conditions or take medication.
+Your provider can help you figure out what’s safe and can help you meet your goals.

 DISCLAIMER